boaks/zephyr-coaps-client/docu/CELLULAREXPLORER.md

 - the application binary (the `app_update.bin` in the `zephyr` folder.
 The file is next to the `app_signed.hex`, which is used for the `Nordic nRF Connect for Desktop / Programmer`).
 - a serial terminal with XMODEM or XMODEM 1k support.
+- If a `Thingy:91` is used, please update the nRF52840 to version `thingy91_nrf52_connectivity_bridge_2023-03-02_8f26142b.hex` or newer.
+Some older version show some instability which may break the file transfer.
+Caused by that, the transfers stucks and breaks the transmission from the `Thingy:91` to your smartphone.
+You will even not see further messages from the `Thingy:91` and a power on restart gets required.
+The `thingy91_nrf52_connectivity_bridge` is part of the `Precompiled application and modem firmware` package and can be downloaded from [Nordic-Thingy-91/Download](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91/Download#infotabs).

 For Android both [Serial Terminal 1.43](#android) from [Kai Morich](http://www.kai-morich.de/android) are supporting XMODEM and may be used to update the firmware.
 That even works over Bluetooth Low Energy.